Retirement Living Guides > The Average Retirement Home Costs in the UK (2024)

 London

-In London, the average cost of buying a one bedroom apartment is £708,200 while a two bedroom apartment costs £799,313.
+The average cost of buying a one bedroom retirement home in London is £708,200 while a two bedroom apartment costs £799,313.
 Renting a one bedroom apartment costs an average of £3,896 a month, whereas a two bedroom apartment costs £4,125 a month.

 One bedroom apartments at Belle Vue start from £650,000.